ArielleZhang/TheMaskAway/Datasets/Synthesized/readme.md

 ### Synthesized Masked Data ###

-Ok I give up, the dataset it to big to upload.
+I gave up lol, the dataset it too big to upload.

 This dir contains the original dataset found at: https://www.kaggle.com/datasets/varump66/face-images-13233 Every person has multiple photos but with roughly same posture and angle.